TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

 ^^^^^^^^^^^^^^

 - API_ID & API_HASH
-   - Go to my.telegram.org then Enter your Phone Number with your country code.
+   - Go to `my.telegram.org <https://my.telegram.org/auth>`_ then Enter your Phone Number with your country code.

    - After, you are logged in click on API Development Tools.

-   - Enter Anything as App name and App short name, Enter my.telegram.org in url section
+   - Enter Anything as App name and App short name, Enter `my.telegram.org` in url section

    - That’s it, You'll get your API_ID and API_HASH.

 - BOT_TOKEN
-   Get it from @Botfather in Telegram
+   Get token of the bot from the ` @Botfather <https://t.me/Botfather>`_ in Telegram

 - LOG_GROUP_ID
    .. note::